 - Most common form of anemia worldwide

-- ∼ 3% of the general population in the United States is affected
+- ∼ 3% of the general population in the US is affected.

-- Ethnic variations: African-American and Mexican-American populations in the US are at increased risk.
+- African American and Mexican American populations in the US are at increased risk.

 Epidemiological data refers to the US, unless otherwise specified.